PrunelleVogler/PrunelleVogler.github.io/research.md

 # Research Work

 ## Research Interests
+- Discrete optimization.
-- Interest 1
+- Game theory.
+- Explainability of optimization algorithms.
-- Interest 2
+- Environmental policies.

-## Publications
+## Miscellaneous
 - Title of Publication 1, Year
-- Title of Publication 2, Year

-## Projects
+## Conference articles.
 - Description of a project or a link to it